 Those individuals intending to function outside N-12 settings must demonstrate experience in interpersonal relationships.
 Indication that interpersonal relations are an area of interest and expertise for the prospective student is required.
 Because of the many diverse counseling situations potentially available to graduates of this program, flexibility in course work is permissible.
 Students should consult a member of the Counselor Education faculty to plan specific programs to meet their particular needs.

 The Ed.S. program in Counselor Education is designed exclusively for those students who pursue a counseling career in educational settings.
 Acceptance into the Ed.S. program in Counselor Education requires the student to meet certification requirements at the A level in Counselor Education.
 As with the M.Ed. program, the student should consult a member of the Counselor Education faculty to plan a specific program.
 This procedure will take into account previous graduate course work so that preparation meets the interests, needs, and background experiences of each individual.

-Early Childhood Education (ECE)

-The Early Childhood Education programs at the A and AA certification levels are designed to increase the student's knowledge of young children, research methods, curriculum development, and teaching techniques.
+Early Childhood Education (ECE) The Early Childhood Education programs at the M.Ed. and Ed.S. levels are designed to increase the student's knowledge of young children, research methods, curriculum development, and teaching techniques.
 Satisfactory completion of the master's degree program prepares students for Alabama Class A certification.
 Satisfactory completion of the education specialist program prepares students for Alabama Class AA certification.
 Students should apply to the graduate coordinator, and an individual program will be planned for each student in cooperation with an advisor.

-Educational Administration and Supervision (AED)

-The M.Ed. and Ed.S. degree programs in Educational Administration and Supervision are based on the philosophy that the primary function of educational administrators and supervisors is the enhancement of teaching and learning.
-Administrators and supervisors must be first and foremost instructional leaders, with other school related activities directly supporting this central function.
-The responsibility for instruction means emphasizing the teaching-learning process, necessitating an ability to exert educational leadership and to provide effective supervision.
+Educational Administration and Supervision (AED) The M.Ed. and Ed.S. degree programs in Educational Administration and Supervision are based on the philosophy that the primary function of educational administrators and supervisors is the enhancement of teaching and learning within the schools.
+Administrators and supervisors must first be instructional leaders ensuring that other school related activities directly support this central function.
+The responsibility for instruction involves emphasizing the teaching-learning process, requiring an ability to exert educational leadership and to provide effective supervision.

-The preparatory program in a student's specialized area will permit exposure to and experience in both the theoretical and the applied aspects of educational administration and supervision.
+The preparatory program in a student's area of specialization will afford exposure to and experience in both theoretical and applied aspects of educational administration and supervision.
 Students should consult their advisors in order to develop a planned program of study.

-The Superintendent-Principal Ed.S. program is based on the philosophy that educational administration is a continuing process.
-The increasing complexity of instructional, social, political, and legal concerns is constantly altering the roles of those who hold the positions of educational leadership.
-Therefore, the educational administrator must engage in developmental activities appropriate to update professional knowledge and skills that are unique to the position.
+The Ed.S. program in Educational Administration and Supervision is based on the philosophy that educational administration and supervision are ongoing processes.
+Increasing complexity of instructional, social, political, and legal concerns constantly alters the roles of those holding positions of educational leadership.
+Therefore, the educational administrator/supervisor must engage in appropriate developmental activities designed to improve professional knowledge and skills that are unique to the position.